sta175/sta175.github.io/schedule.md

 At 6:30 PM, we will move to the tents on Davis field where dinner will be provided.

-## Work Time: 7 PM - Whenever you choose to sleep
+## Work Time: 7 PM - Whenever you choose to stop

 ---